wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

-4.17.
-REFUSED Extended DNS Error Code 17 - Prohibited

-   An authoritative or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this code.
-Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blacklisted IP addresses, local policy, etc.

-   Implementations SHOULD allow operators to define what to set the R flag to in this case.

-4.18.
-NXDOMAIN Extended DNS Error Code 18 - Stale Answer

-   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
-This is typically caused by problems on authoritative side, possibly as result of a DoS attack.
-The R flag should not be set, since retrying is likely to create additional load without yielding a more fresh answer.

-4.19.
-REFUSED Extended DNS Error Code 19 - Lame

-   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
-A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.
-Implementations should set the R flag in this case (another nameserver or resolver might not be lame).

-4.20.
-NOTIMP Extended DNS Error Code 20 - Deprecated
+4.21.
+Extended DNS Error Code 20 - Deprecated

    The requested operation or query is not supported as its use has been deprecated.
-Implementations should not set the R flag.
-(Retrying request elsewhere is unlikely to yield any other results.)

-4.21.
-SERVFAIL Extended DNS Error Code 21 - No Reachable Authority
+4.22.
+Extended DNS Error Code 21 - No Reachable Authority

    The resolver could not reach any of the authoritative name servers (or they refused to reply).
-The R flag should be set.

 5. IANA Considerations